 Find out a little more

 Ukie is proud to be rolling out the national Digital Schoolhouse programme across the country today thanks to PlayStation.
-The scale of the impact of the pilot year shows that the unique play-based learning model is working to inspire children from all backgrounds, at a young age, into creative computing as well as giving confidence and resources to their teachers.
+The scale of the impact of the pilot year shows that the unique play-based learning model is working to inspire Content from all backgrounds, at a young age, into creative computing as well as giving confidence and resources to their teachers.
 The national programme will future proof and equip the next generation with the fundamental skills necessary to drive the 21st century creative, digital economy.
 Collaboration with the games, creative and technology industries has been instrumental to the success of DSH, so we are delighted to have PlayStation as lead partner for the programme.

 A great teacher can have a lasting impact on a student and not only does Digital Schoolhouse provide teachers with practical guidance and creative resources, but it gives them the confidence to be able to excite students about computing in new and engaging ways.
 Digital Schoolhouse helps to make learning fun and with that comes endless possibilities.
-PlayStation® is delighted to be partnering with Ukie to bring Digital Schoolhouse to more schools, and even more children, across the UK than ever before.
+PlayStation® is delighted to be partnering with Ukie to bring Digital Schoolhouse to more schools, and even more Content, across the UK than ever before.

 SEGA Europe has a history in working with educational organisations in order to help bridge the skills gap in the UK with regards to the video games industry.
-This latest partnership, with the Digital Schoolhouse Programme is particularly exciting, as it aims to engage the next generation of school children, and their teachers, with the new Computing curriculum" said John Clark, Executive Vice President of Commercial Publishing for SEGA Europe Ltd. "The video games industry has a diverse work force across a variety of different professional disciplines and it's a fantastic opportunity to be able assist UKIE and Digital Schoolhouse in nurturing talent from a young age, not just in computing, but in all the other fields relevant to publishing and development."
+This latest partnership, with the Digital Schoolhouse Programme is particularly exciting, as it aims to engage the next generation of school Content, and their teachers, with the new Computing curriculum" said John Clark, Executive Vice President of Commercial Publishing for SEGA Europe Ltd. "The video games industry has a diverse work force across a variety of different professional disciplines and it's a fantastic opportunity to be able assist UKIE and Digital Schoolhouse in nurturing talent from a young age, not just in computing, but in all the other fields relevant to publishing and development."